iamdhruvtripathi/Cybersecurity-Writeups/Network Security Monitoring/Snort/README.md

 - Answer: `2`

+### You can practice the rest of the parameters by using the traffic-generator script.

+- Answer: `No answer needed`

 ## Task 8

 ### Investigate the mx-1.pcap file with the default configuration file. `sudo snort -c /etc/snort/snort.conf -A full -l . -r mx-1.pcap` What is the number of the generated alerts?